srmedinac/APIC/README.md

 ### Model construction and survival analysis

 APIC was constructed using an elastic net penalized Cox regression model.
 The model was trained on development cohorts (50% of control arm patients from each trial) and validated on independent validation cohorts (remaining 50% of control patients plus all docetaxel-treated patients).
-The model first evaluated individual feature sets and then combined the top 7 features between both sets to construct the final APIC classifier.
 The survival analysis was performed using Kaplan-Meier analysis and log-rank tests.
-The individual survival analysis and the combined survival analysis notebooks are available in the `survival_analysis` folder.
+The statistical analysis code is available in R in the `survival_analysis` folder.

 ## Key Findings